ukitgroup/mass-labeling/docs/user_guide.md

 ##### Edit instructions

 Administrator can provide instructions in html format to each task.
 Assessors can click on _Instructions_ hyperlink to read them during their work.
 This is not mandatory but could be a useful feature.

+Language switcher has no influence on the instructions text.
+So, if you need to have instructions on different languages you can write all versions as the solid text.

 #### Manage users